jnvm/db-linter/readme.md

 Automatically rebuilt with updates, retaining descriptions devs provide.
 Note all links are deep-linkable for referencing in conversation.

-A 4 col-max TOC is on top, for dbs with many tables.
+A 3 col-max TOC is on top, for dbs with many tables.

+Note you can place anything _outside_ the `<`!`--DB-LINTER-->` markers surrounding the added markup.

+But only descriptions _inside_, as everything else is regenerated between them.

 <!--DB-LINTER-->
 <table>